-Ian was recently selected as one of 10 writers from 1000 applications, for a TriForce Creative Network Have I Got News For You workshop, and from this selected as one of only 3 writers for a paid commission on the next series.
+Ian was selected as one of 10 writers from 1000 applications, for a TriForce Creative Network Have I Got News For You workshop, and from this selected as one of only 4 writers for commissions on a number of series.

 His short film That you Shirley? was recently shortlisted for Kickitdown Production's Screen to Screen callout from over 700 submissions.